aminography/RedirectGlide/README.md

 ### • Customize the maximum redirection count

 The default value for maximum redirection count is set to 5.
-However you can change it by wrapping the image `URL` with an instance of `RedirectGlideUrl`.
+However, you can change it by wrapping the image `URL` with an instance of `RedirectGlideUrl`.

 ```kotlin
 GlideApp.with(context)